dyhes/zulip/templates/zerver/help/export-your-organization.md

 * **Full export without member consent**: All the data in the organization.

 All organizations have access to the first two kinds of export.
-Only corporate Zulip Cloud Standard customers have access to **full export without member consent**.
+Only corporate Aloha Cloud Standard customers have access to **full export without member consent**.

 ## Export of public data